Listen to our little Podcast about El Jebel Crossing. Aspen One (Skico) wants to build 111, 1 - 4 BR units next to the Blue Lake neighborhood..

 KMOHR President, Karen Moculeski, and Communications Director/Treasurer, Susan Sullivan share a "seat" on the Technical Advisory Committee (TAC) for the Eagle County Land Use Code Reform project.

-This is a select committee of stakeholders that meet to inform the direction of the code BEFORE drafts are released for public comment.
-We will share information on this website, and gather your inputs to take back to the committee.
-Read our submitted comments here.
+This is a select committee of stakeholders that meet to inform the direction of the code as drafts are released for public comment.

 If you have input or would like to be part of a "Core Group" that works together on the Land Use Code Reform, please email keepmohrural@gmail.com